-- 1. All Stage 3 requests must contain a measured spectrum signature to a level at least 20 dB below the maximum value of the emission level of the system when measured as described herein.
+1. Stage 3 and 4 requests must contain a spectrum signature measured in an anechoic chamber to a level at least 20 dB below the maximum value of the emission level of the system when measured as described herein.
+Stage 2 requests must include either a calculated or measured spectrum signature.
 Depending on the magnitude of the emission level, measurement data might be required at even lower levels.
 (This level is 10 dB below the necessary bandwidth.
 Measurement to this level is not required for non-licensed devices since the power levels are generally low enough to be practicably unmeasurable at levels 20 dB below the maximum emission without specialized measurement equipment with very low noise figures.)
-The spectrum analyzer (SA) (or other suitable measurement instrument) used for the measurements shall have an r.m.s. detector function.
-The r.m.s. average field strength of the emission spectrum shall be measured over the entire -20 dB emission bandwidth with a 1 MHz resolution bandwidth and a video bandwidth greater than or equal to 1 MHz.
+The spectrum analyzer (SA) (or other suitable measurement instrument) used for the measurements must have an r.m.s. detector function.
+The r.m.s. average field strength of the emission spectrum must be measured over the entire -20 dB emission bandwidth with a 1 MHz resolution bandwidth and a video bandwidth greater than or equal to 1 MHz.
 Although a video bandwidth setting of 10 times the resolution bandwidth is generally recommended for this type of measurement, it is recognized that most SAs will typically have a maximum video bandwidth of 3 MHz and if available should be used.
 Where practicable, the SA should have sufficient dynamic range.
 The averaging time for the r.m.s. measurement is to be 1 millisecond or less.
 If the UWB system employs pulse gating, in which the transmitter is quiescent for intervals that are long compared to the pulse repetition interval, all measurements are to be made while the pulse train is gated on.
-Peak radiated emission measurements shall be made using a spectrum analyzer with a 3 MHz RBW and no less than a 3 MHz VBW.
+Peak radiated emission measurements must be made using a spectrum analyzer with a 3 MHz RBW and no less than a 3 MHz VBW.
 The SA should be used in a maximum-hold trace mode.
-Additional measurements shall be made in the frequency bands 1164-1240 MHz and 1559-1610 MHz with a resolution bandwidth of no less than 1 kHz. - 2.
-To the maximum extent possible, the field strength measurements should be performed with the UWB system under test as it is intended to be used in actual operating conditions.
+Additional measurements must be made in the frequency bands

+1164-1240 MHz and 1559-1610 MHz with a resolution bandwidth of no less than 1 kHz.

+2. To the maximum extent possible, the field strength measurements should be performed with the UWB system under test as it is intended to be used in actual operating conditions.
 The radiated field strength measurements must be made using the antenna to be employed with the UWB system under test.
 The measurement antenna must be sufficiently broad-band to cover the frequency range of the measurements, and the use of multiple measurement antennas may be required.
 All measurement antennas must be accurately calibrated and must demonstrate low phase dispersion over the frequency range of the measurement.
-The orientation of the measurement antenna shall be varied horizontally and vertically to determine the point that maximizes the measured field strength. - a.
+The orientation of the measurement antenna must be varied horizontally and vertically to determine the point that maximizes the measured field strength.

+a.
 The spectrum to be measured should include at least the fundamental emission and the secondary lobe regardless of the center frequency.
-The frequency spectrum shall be measured from the lowest frequency generated within the UWB system, without going below 9 kHz, up to an upper frequency defined by adding three divided by the pulse width in seconds to the center frequency in Hz. - b.
-A measurement showing the SA noise floor level shall also be included so that it may be clearly distinguished from the emission spectrum of the UWB system under test. - c.
-The resultant field strength plots shall indicate the measurement distance. - d.
-The resultant graphs shall be corrected to account for amplifiers, attenuators, cables, and antennas used in the measurements before the information is submitted.
+The frequency spectrum must be measured from the lowest frequency generated within the UWB system, without going below 9 kHz, up to an upper frequency defined by adding three divided by the pulse width in seconds to the center frequency in Hz.

+b.
+A measurement showing the SA noise floor level must also be included so that it may be clearly distinguished from the emission spectrum of the UWB system under test.

+c.
+The resultant field strength plots must indicate the measurement distance.

+d.
+The resultant graphs must be corrected to account for amplifiers, attenuators, cables, and antennas used in the measurements before the information is submitted.